 Avoid damage to equipment

 Poor pest control procedures can lead to poor reviews, loss of revenue for your establishment, and also a bad reputation in the industry.
 It also takes a toll on your work environment’s sanitation and might result in an eventual loss of customers.

-With such an importance placed on maintaining hygiene by keeping pests at bay, regular pest control is essential for all food processing plants.
+With such an importance placed on maintaining the hygiene by keeping pests at bay, regular pest control is essential for all food processing plants.
 ORIGIN’s Pest Control Service is one of the best in Singapore, offering environmentally-friendly treatments.
-ORIGIN’s Commercial Pest Control provides tailored pest management programmes that are customised to your requirements.
+ORIGIN’s Commercial Pest Control provides tailored pest management programs that are customized to your requirements.